annoyingmouse/gMusic/README.md

 It seems to work for me but I reckon that the whole spirit of opensource should mean that if anyone else can see an improvement then I should embrace it - thus it's hosted on <a href="https://github.com/annoyingmouse/gMusic">GitHub</a>.
 Please do take it and play, but please do help others by sending your enhancements back.

-Added it to the <a href="https://chrome.google.com/webstore/detail/gmusic/aiceljnooekdohpfkopeaojkkgebolli">Chrome store</a> and also to Opera (awaiting publication).
+Added it to the <a href="https://chrome.google.com/webstore/detail/gmusic/aiceljnooekdohpfkopeaojkkgebolli">Chrome store</a> and also to <a href="https://addons.opera.com/en/extensions/details/gmusic/">Opera Extensions</a>.